find your perfect LLM program

 "All of this has changed – and is continuing the change – the way law is being taught in law schools.
 Elective subjects, specialisations and majors in various aspects of international law, foreign law, and comparative law have been popular for some time.
 Many law schools now include international and comparative perspectives upon the law in their compulsory subjects.
 And we are now seeing the emergence of new law programs that adopt an entirely international approach to the law, with little or no domestic content.

-"The Master of Laws in International Commercial Law and Dispute Resolution at my own University is an example of a genuinely international law program.
+"The Master of Laws in International Commercial Law and Dispute Resolution at my own university is an example of a genuinely international law program.
 Bond University has partnered with the Swiss International Law School to make available online subjects designed and delivered by legal scholars located in Australia, the UK, the US, Canada, Switzerland, and Germany.
 Because the subjects are delivered entirely online, students can undertake them anywhere in the world.
 The new program has been launched with four online subjects: International Corporate Law, International Sales and Transport Law, International Commercial Dispute Resolution, and Fundamentals of Intellectual Property Law.
 The subjects do not emphasise the law of any single jurisdiction, but instead take a comparative approach, contrasting the laws of a variety of common law and civil law countries, and adopting a truly international approach to the subject matter.
 The subject designers are leading scholars within their areas of expertise, and the fact that they are based in a variety of countries ensures the program is informed by a variety of perspectives.
 Students on this online LLM are provided with engaging video presentations, online text resources, interactive online exercises, online tests and reflective tasks.
 They interact with their instructors and peers via online classes, wikis and discussion boards.
 And they work individually and collaboratively on a variety of projects via online platforms.

 "Today, a lawyer in Canada enrolled in a Master of Laws at an Australian university might watch a video presentation by a French legal scholar, discuss the presentation via email with a fellow LLM student in South Africa, collaborate with another student located in Germany on an assessment project comparing Canadian and EU law, and consult with her instructor based in London, all without leaving her home office!”